FIX94/wuphax/README.md

 To restore the mii channel just run the elf again and press B this time.

 # Dependencies
-To properly compile this project yourself you will need libiosuhax from my github fork.
+To properly compile this project yourself you will need the latest libiosuhax from dimok789's github.